droidecahedron/npm2100_nrf54l15_BFG/README.md

 <img width="493" height="153" alt="image" src="https://github.com/user-attachments/assets/311fb2f6-b230-432c-b026-525681e19da5" />

 ## BLE Data
-The regulator output voltages and battery percentage have independent characteristics to read over BLE, but for demonstration purposes there is also an overall encapsulating characeristic to read all the values out as a string.
+The regulator output voltages and battery percentage have independent characteristics to read over BLE, but for demonstration purposes there is a summary characteristic to read all the values out as a string.
 (See the [example output](#example-output) section for more information.)
 Below is a table summary:

 Statistic|Permissions|Unit|Individual Characteristic
 ---|---|---|----